 The second witness states:

-When the owner of Universal Y finished talking to his friends, he entered the Trump Towers in New York.
-There was a potential contract with this owner, which the executive officer another company needed, but there were issues, and the contract might not be signed.
-The executive officer heard the owner was in town and sent his vice-president of sales and marketing, together with some of his staff, asking the owner to come and sign the contract, offering a 5% discount off the last-proposed per-unit-cost.
+When the owner of Universal Y finished talking with his friends, he entered Trump Towers in New York.
+There was a potential contract that an executive officer from another company urgently needed, but there were issues, and the contract might not be signed.

-In Matthew:
+In the gospel of Matthew:

 When he entered Capernaum, a centurion came to him, appealing to him and saying, “Lord, my servant is lying at home paralyzed, in terrible distress.”